RBEGamer/NixieClock/README.md

 * headers male and female

 ## PARTS WIFI ADDON
+(you can wire a nodemcu directly to the rx/tx of the arduino, so no need for a pcb)

 * wifi addon pcb
 * esp8266 12-e
 * lm1117 (e.g. LM1117IMP-3.3/NOPB)